prasxanth/tea-log/README.md

    - Time: 9:30
 ```

-This Python script provides a set of command-line utilities for parsing, modeling, and predicting data from a tea log.
+This [Hy](https://github.com/hylang/hy) script provides a set of command-line utilities for parsing, modeling, and predicting data from a tea log.
 For a given well-being score, an ensemble model attempts to predict a stack consisting of *n* supplements that can be used to achieve the score.
 The script uses various libraries and tools for data processing, analysis, and visualization.
 Below is a brief overview of the available commands and options.

 ## Installation